 Data and datasets need to be actively managed in order to maintain their authenticity, reliability, integrity and usability, to ensure that they can be found, accessed and understood.
 Managing data and datasets is necessary for ensuring business continuity, accountability and evidence of decision-making.
 This involves managing not only the data itself, but also the associated metadata and documentation required to understand and use the dataset.
 Knowing the value and retention requirements of the data and datasets created through your agency’s business will help you make decisions about managing them.

-Good data governance practices ensure the responsibility for managing and maintaining datasets is clearly assigned and that responsibilities and operational practices are reflected in your agency’s relevant strategies and policies; such as, a data strategy, information management policy and information governance framework.
+Good data governance practices ensure the responsibility for managing and maintaining datasets is clearly assigned and that responsibilities and operational practices are reflected in your agency's relevant plans, strategies and policies; such as, a data management plan (docx 176kB), a data strategy, information management policy and information governance framework.

 The following factors should be considered when managing agency data and datasets.

 When designing or purchasing business systems that create data and datasets it is necessary to identify and implement appropriate descriptive standards that satisfy your agency business needs and adequately and accurately describe your dataset's content and format.
 The Australian Government Recordkeeping Metadata Standard is such a standard and includes a minimum metadata set to support the management, interoperability, accessibility and transfer of datasets.